About

 The importance of online dispute resolution (ODR) systems to consolidate the growth of electronic commerce in Latin America

-Full report in Spanish
+Full report Spanish (September 2024)

-Full report in Portuguese
+Full report Portuguese (September 2024)

 This report was commissioned by the Salesforce Latin America and looks into the new approaches to develop and regulate digital technologies that are on everybody's mouth these days like artificial intelligence (IA).